zieglben/humanrobotretreat/retreat/part8_end/README.md

 "Remember today's experience and keep your peace of mind going forward.
 It’s okay also if your gears are sometimes frenetically turning.
 Remember your anchors."

+>**Important:**
+> If you do not have access to an OctoDrum or similar experience, consider playing a brief nature audio, final meditation exercise, or other soothing sounds.

 ### Purpose
 This final session provides grounding, relaxation, and a mindful transition as participants prepare to carry the retreat’s lessons forward.
+Shavasana is intended to release all tension within your body, so guide participants to be fully relaxed.